Engee documentation

 );

-Setting the parameters of the propagation medium object
+Setting the parameters of a distribution environment object

-Let's set the signal propagation conditions - propagation channels from the radar to the targets and back.
+Let's set the conditions for signal propagation - the propagation channels from the radar to the targets and back.

 In [ ]: